Divorce

 • The spouse who received the papers may contest the divorce, at which point the couple must appear in court to settle the dispute.
 In the event that the spouse who served papers does not receive a response, a court can consider the divorce uncontested.

-• Finally, it is often necessary that couples appear in court to determine how marital property will be divided, custodial arrangements, and whether one spouse should pay child support and/or alimony and how much.
+• Finally, it is often necessary for couples to appear in court to determine how marital property will be divided, custodial arrangements, and whether one spouse should pay child support and/or alimony and how much.

 Call our Kentucky divorce attorneys today at (502) 383-5590 or contact us online to discuss the specifics of your case.